refined-github/refined-github/readme.md

 Our hope is that GitHub will notice and implement some of these much needed improvements.
 So if you like any of these improvements, please email [GitHub support](https://support.github.com/contact) about doing it.

-GitHub Enterprise is also supported: [How to enable it](https://fregante.github.io/webext-domain-permission-toggle/?name=Refined%20GitHub&icon=https%3A%2F%2Fraw.githubusercontent.com%2Fsindresorhus%2Frefined-github%2Fmain%2Fdistribution%2Ficon.png). <!-- icon.png renders best -->
+GitHub Enterprise is also supported by: [How to enable it](https://fregante.github.io/webext-domain-permission-toggle/?name=Refined%20GitHub&icon=https%3A%2F%2Fraw.githubusercontent.com%2Fsindresorhus%2Frefined-github%2Fmain%2Fdistribution%2Ficon.png). <!-- icon.png renders best -->

-*The GITHUB and REFINED GITHUB trademarks are owned by GitHub, Inc. and used under license.*
+*The GITHUB and REFINED GITHUB trademarks are owned by GitHub Inc. and used under license.*

 ## Install